Lectionary – For past exegetical notes, go the year, below, and then click on the date to view commentary.

 Psalm 19 - Let the words of my mouth and the meditation of my heart be acceptable to You…

-1 Corinthians 1:18-25 – Gospel foolishness to those perishing, but to us the power of God.
+1 Corinthians 1:18-25 – The gospel is foolishness to those perishing, but to us the power of God.
 Jews demand signs and Greeks seek wisdom, but we preach Christ crucified.
 God chose what was weak and despised in the world…

 John 2:13-22 - Cleansing of the Temple.
 Early in John’s gospel.
 Then resurrection prediction.
 Destroy this temple and in three days I will rebuild it.